JustArtemm/myworks/README.md

 ## Finished
 * VK and Telegram bot to help manage MIPT football live translations\
 This bots were able to change score on translations and telegram or VK chats via pressing 1-2 buttons.
-* Rocket Model 2022
+* Rocket Model 2022\
-Winner model of 2022 MIPT space festival modeled in SolidWorks *Control Theory
+Winner model of 2022 MIPT space festival modeled in SolidWorks.
+* Control Theory\
-My Control theory tasks on themes: Maximum pontryagin principles, Dynamic programming task, MountainCar using Deep Q-Learning *Scripts
+My Control theory tasks on themes: Maximum pontryagin principles, Dynamic programming task, MountainCar using Deep Q-Learning.
+* Scripts\
-Some scripts that I wrote to help myself in study: mnk - method of minimum squares to draw graphics in my labs
+Some scripts that I wrote to help myself in study: mnk - method of minimum squares to draw graphics in my labs.